On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Introduction

 Throughout human history, our ability to communicate has been a defining trait of our species.
 Communication has an immeasurable impact on our behaviour and its importance is evident at all levels of society.
 It affects everyday interactions between individuals as well as how our societies are organised.
 Very importantly, it is primarily through communication and interaction that we build our social networks.
 Given the omnipresence of communications, one might expect a great deal of variety in the resulting patterns of social relationships.
 However, some intriguingly common patterns can be observed, resulting from our innate cognitive limits.

 One such pattern can be observed between the proportional size of a species' neocortex and the size of a social group that that species can maintain~\cite{Dunbar_1992}.
 The link between these two variables is known as the Social Brain Hypothesis and it further posits that if a social group grows beyond its maintainable size, it will inevitably start to break down into smaller, less cognitively demanding collectives.
 This phenomenon is so ingrained in our evolutionary neurology that it has been observed not just for humans but also for many other types of primates, and even some species of birds~\cite{Dunbar_1998}.
 By extrapolating the observed group sizes of animals up to the size expected for an animal with the neocortex size of a human, one would expect our own social group size limit to be around 150 (known as Dunbar's number).
 Indeed, 150 is a common unit size across human social structures and has been recorded in contexts as diverse as modern-day militaries' company sizes and traditional hunter-gatherer communities from 5 different continents~\cite{Dunbar_1993}.
+More recently, this has also been observed in online social networks~\cite{West_2020}.